What exactly does Toast require an account for?

-Email sharing is almost as easy, save a session, enter the recipient's email and your session is copied to his Toast.
+Email sharing is almost as easy, save a folder, enter the recipient's email and your folder is copied to his Toast.

 Bad things, unfortunately, happen in life.
 A computer could break or get stolen, some virus can delete everything on the device...
 You know all of these possible bad stories no worse than we do.
 Losing the device is hard, but we all actually are more worried about the data that we had there.